chasehils/Project-2-/README.md

 Once logged in I want to be able to upload pictures of my favorite guitars.

-I want to be able to able to see the make, model, price, and year of the guitar.
+I want to see the make, model, price, and year of the guitar.

-I want to be able to add a review section and a 0-5 star rating.
+I want to add a review section and a 0-5 star rating.

 I want only logged in users to be able to add a review and leave a comment on their favorite guitar.